dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Topic

-Study on the Ingress resource type in Kubernetes for mapping incoming traffic to services and securing it with certificates.
-Furthermore investigating and comparing the underlying implementations on the basis of k3s.
+Study on ingress resource type in kubernetes and securing it with automatic certificates.
+Furthermore investigating various modes to authenticate and authorize users to ensure security to applications running in k3s cluster.

 ## Team